joshbaldwin/EightQueens/README.txt

 (1,1)->(7,7)
 (1,4)->(6,3)

-We have a collection of say 20 organisms (states of the board).
+We have a collection of, say 20, organisms (states of the board).
 We then select the best of these organisms by selecting 10 organisms with the best fitness score.
 We mate them by randomly mix-matching the first 4 genes of an organism with the last 4 genes of another organism.